giganpv/iperf3-runner/README.md

-# Script for network performance measurement and tuning with iperf3.
+# Script wrapper for network performance tool "iPerf3"

-It is a cross-platform tool that can run on `Linux`, `macOS` and `Windows` clients.
+The cross-platform tool can run iperf3 bin file with options on OS: `Linux`, `macOS` and `Windows` clients.

-Script communicate with backend where iperf3 runs.

 ### Requirements